Paula Bennett says 'incredibly brave' women spoke out on National Party MP Jami-Lee Ross

-Paula Bennett has declared Jami-Lee Ross is "not bloody bringing us down" and described the women who had personal relationships with the rogue MP as "victims" who are receiving National Party support.
+Meanwhile, Paula Bennett has declared Ross is "not bloody bringing us down" - and described the women who had personal relationships with the rogue MP as "victims".

 National's deputy leader described the women who came forward today to allege being "manipulated and intimidated" by Ross were "incredibly brave" for speaking out against Ross, whose departure from the party has seen a week of extraordinary political carnage.